Building a Tiled GEMM#

 from tvm.tirx.layout import TileLayout, S, TLane, TCol, tid_in_wg

 The kernel is wrapped in the same hgemm_vX(M, N, K) style that the later steps use.
-Step 1 runs with M=N=128, K=64, so the launch contains exactly one output tile:
+All CTAs launched by one kernel form its grid.
+Step 1 runs with M=N=128, K=64 and needs only one CTA, so the grid has shape 1×1:

 def hgemm_v1(M, N, K):